nadavleva/my-ramen-playground/demo/docs/MINIKUBE_README.md

 **🚨 CRITICAL**: These are hard minimums enforced by minikube.
 Lower values will fail with resource errors.

+## Critical Requirements

+1. OCM Controller Placement
+   - cluster-manager: ONLY on hub cluster
+   - klusterlet: ONLY on DR clusters
+   - Do NOT install cluster-manager on DR clusters

+2. Resource Placement
+   - Hub-only resources: DRPolicy, DRPlacementControl, PlacementRule
+   - DR cluster resources: ClusterClaim, application workloads

+3. Networking
+   - Use Minikube IP for hub API server
+   - Do not use hostNetwork unless absolutely necessary
+   - Verify connectivity between clusters

 ### **🚨 CRITICAL: Environment Setup**
 ```bash
 # MUST unset KUBECONFIG before starting minikube demo